NaluKit/nalu/etc/wiki/12 Error Handling.md

 To retrieve information from the Nalu error event, you will have several getter-methods:

+* **getErrroInfo:** returns an object containing all error informations

+or use the specific methods to get a dedicated error info:

 * **getErrorEventType:** will return the error type
 * **getErrorId:** will return the error id
 * **getMessage:** will return the error message